-The heart of our young man is like a bank account (a treasure chest if-you-please).
-As a young man he is urged by solomon to guard his heart.
+The heart of this person in this passage is like a bank account (a treasure chest ifyou-please).
+As a young person he is urged by Solomon to guard his heart.
 Jesus brings this picture home.
 We are to spend a life of honoring our parents and the Lord.
 This "banks" good treasure.
 This will "bring forth that which is good..." a heart that has a never-ending wellspring of Christ-honoring life.
 Young man, do you want honor and prosperity - the blessing of the Lord?
 Than invest in a life of honoring your father and mother.
 You will receive, in interest, a life that is blessed by the Lord.